ninfo-py/ninfo/README.md

 nInfo
 =====

-nInfo is a tool and framework (and lots of plugins) for gathering information on any of the following:
+nInfo is a library, CLI tool, and web interface (and lots of plugins) for gathering information on any of the following:

  * IP Address (v4 or v6)
  * CIDR Block (v4 or v6)